SettRaziel/time_accounting/README.md

 ## Development steps
 * Reading and storing tasks and persons in a file (actual)
 * Terminal menu to read/write data and some queries for the data (actual)
-* Formatted terminal output for the queries (in progress)
+* Formatted terminal output for the queries (basic, but will be extended)
-* Formatted pdf output using latex, formatted csv output
+* Formatted pdf output using latex, formatted csv output (basic csv output)
 * Reading, storing and querying tasks and persons in a database (e.g. sqlite)
 * Deleting existing persons and tasks and freeing their blocked ids
 * Extension of query capabilities